Nationwide vaccination plan: how much will it cost you?

 Is SA getting cheated?

-If SA is to meet its target to vaccinate about 40-million people, about 67% of the population, to achieve herd immunity, then perhaps government needs to seek alternatives to procure vaccines.
-None of the current options SA has pursued so far have been financially advantageous.
-It has not allowed government to secure enough vaccines required or offer them at a price that will guarantee widespread affordability.
+If SA is to meet its target to vaccinate about 40-million people — about 67% of the population — to achieve herd immunity, then perhaps the government needs to seek alternatives to procure vaccines.
+The BBC recently reported that SA has so far secured enough doses for the target population of 40-million.

 Wits professor of vaccinology Shabir Madhi has suggested that SA not put all its eggs in one basket when it comes to procuring vaccines.
 He says prioritising the acquisition of vaccines through the Covax facility at a premium price of $12 to $13 has resulted in a huge setback.